 The Foundation is exempt from federal income tax under Section 501(c)(3) and is an organization described in Section 170(c)(2) of the United States Internal Revenue Code.
 However, certain of the Foundation's activities are considered by the Internal Revenue Service to provide unrelated business income and, accordingly, these activities are subject to federal income tax.
 In addition, Medical Towers, Inc. and Campus Hospitality Services, LLC are not exempt from income taxes and file separate tax returns.
-The Foundation's income tax expense totaled \$131,745 and \$31,576 for the fifteen months ended September 30, 2021 and the year ended June 30, 2020, respectively.
+The Foundation's income tax (expense) benefit totaled \$87,436 and \$(131,745) for the year ended September 30, 2022 and fifteen months ended September 30, 2021, respectively.